 HCPC's procurement policy was approved by Audit Committee in September 2015 and by Council in December 2015.
-It is due for review at least every three years and is being brought forward for review now as part of the review of the corporate governance framework scheduled for September's Council meeting.
+It is due for review at least every three years.

-The only proposed changes are increases in the thresholds for signing contracts, as set out in table 1.
+At the Audit Committee's meeting on 5 September 2017, a revised procurement policy was proposed, including increases in the thresholds for signing contracts, as set out in table 1.
 Currently, individual directors can sign contracts with an estimated lifetime value of up to £50k, the Chief Executive can sign contracts up to £100k, and over £100k, the Chief Executive signs with the approval of the Chair.